phochste/shape-validator-component/documentation/constrained-containers.md

 ```

 After this update, we can verify that the container is indeed constrained with a shape by
-performing a `HEAD` request to container.
+performing a `HEAD` request to the container.

 ```curl
 curl --head http://localhost:3000/container/